bbcoimbra/compiler/README.markdown

 respectively.
 LPAREN and RPAREN means "(" and ")", SEMI means ";".
 Mathematical names means their usual symbols, e. g.
 PLUS means "+".
 Same rule is applyed to comparisons, e. g., EQ means "==" and GT means ">".
-IDs are string identifiers (a.k.a. variables) and NUMs are numeric integral constants.
+IDs are string identifiers (a.k.a. variables) and NUMs are numeric integer constants.